biocore/qiime/doc/documentation/sra_field_list.rst

 SRA Field List
 =========================

+The make_sra_submission.py QIIME script uses tab-delimited input files to generate valid XML files for an SRA submission.
+This document lists the fields in each type of input file, and gives details on how to fill them in.

+If a field is labeled as *optional*, it may be omitted from the header.
+For fields labeled *derived automatically*, a value will be generated for each entry in the input file if the field is missing or empty.

 Study Input File
 ----------------

 STUDY_ALIAS

   One study per publication (i.e. the STUDY is supposed to be about the same amount of info as in a paper).

+  The STUDY_ALIAS is used as a unique identifier for the study (it should be unique among all studies submitted from your institution).
-This is something you define arbitrarily, and is used as an id to link files (so can contain only alphanumeric characters and underscores).
+  It should contain only alphanumeric characters and underscores.

+  *Example*: hand_study

 STUDY_TITLE